-Global concentrated solar power (CSP) market was valued at US$1.107 billion in 2019 and is expected to grow at a CAGR of 10.37% over the forecast period to reach a total market size of US$2.001 billion in 2025.
+The global concentrated solar power (CSP) market was valued at US$1.280 billion in 2020 and is estimated to grow at a CAGR of 10.67% over the forecast period to reach a total market size of US$2.602 billion in 2027.
 Concentrated solar power (CSP) plants use mirrors to concentrate the sun’s energy to run conventional steam turbines or engines that generate electricity.
-The thermal energy concentrated in a CSP plant can be stored and used to generate electricity as per requirement, day or night.
+The thermal energy concentrated in a CSP plant can be stored and used to generate electricity as per requirements, day or night.
 CSP technology generates electricity by focusing on sunlight.
-The concentrated sun’s energy is converted into high-temperature heat which is then channeled through a conventional generator.
+The concentrated sun’s energy is converted into high-temperature heat, which is then channelled through a conventional generator.
 The CSP plant consists of two parts: the first one collects the solar energy and converts it into heat, and the second converts the heat energy into electricity.
-CSP systems are able to supply solar power-on-demand through the use of thermal storage, helping to address grid integration challenges related to the variability of solar energy and enabling solar-generated heat to be stored until the electricity is needed.
+Through the use of thermal storage, CSP systems are able to supply solar power on demand, helping to address grid integration challenges related to the variability of solar energy and enabling solar-generated heat to be stored until the electricity is needed.
 In addition to powering a turbine, CSP technology can also be used as heat in a variety of industrial applications such as water desalination, food processing, enhanced oil recovery, mineral processing, and chemical production.

 By type, power towers are the most popular variant